ashleybhandari/team-friendship/README.md

 The application is component-based.
 All components are found in `src\client\scripts\components`.

 ### Data
-Files pertaining to data structures and mock-backend operations are found in `src\client\data`.
+Files pertaining to data structures and backend operations are found in `src\client\data`.
 - `data_structures` holds data structures used to store information pertaining to each user's profile and roommate/housing preferences.
 - `DatabasePouchDB.js` creates the database and exports functions for CRUD operations.
-- `MockData.js` and `MockBackend.js` contain mock users and asynchronous operations, used until PouchDB works properly.
+- `MockData.js` contains mock users for the application.

 ### Views
 The application is mounted onto a single `root` element.